 If I ran through the water stations, maybe I could pass a few extra people who were stopping?!
 Not a great thought process…

 One year, our cold Cleveland spring quickly turned into summer.
-A rapid change from a 40 degree month of April into an 80 degree first week of May left me wondering why my CrossFit workouts suddenly were harder than normal and why the Cleveland Half Marathon was one of my worst races in memory.
-I PR-ed a 10 mile race a few weeks earlier (in the cold) and was expecting to do that same with my 13.1.
+A rapid change from a 40 degree month of April into an 80 degree first week of May left me wondering why my workouts suddenly felt harder than normal and why the Cleveland Half Marathon was one of my worst races in memory.
+I PR-ed a 10 mile race a few weeks earlier (in the cold) and was expecting to do that same with my 13.

-I chalked my disappointing race up to a crazy work schedule, bridesmaid duties at a cousin’s wedding, and not tapering my weight training properly.
-But my poor performances continued for another month and I started getting headaches, craving salty foods, and being horribly tired (and cranky).
-Then, I noticed my stomach was bloated all the time- so much so that I gained 10 pounds without any change in my diet.
-At that point, I knew something was wrong.
+I chalked my disappointing performance up to a crazy work schedule, bridesmaid duties at a cousin’s wedding, and not tapering my weight training properly.
+But my poor workouts continued for another month and I started getting headaches, craving salty foods, and being horribly tired (and cranky).
+I knew something was wrong.

 After researching probiotics, adrenal fatigue, and a million other things that were more complicated than drinking more water, I finally wised up and decided to calculate my hydration needs per day.

 I was drinking only half as much as I should have been.
 I was clearly dehydrated and this had compounded for over 2 months.
-As soon as I drank what my body needed, I felt better.
-I told people I felt like I was a video game character that just got a “power up.”
+As soon as I drank what my body needed, I felt better with more energy.
+My workouts weren’t as miserable and I was back to my normal performance.

 I’m not the only one with poor ability to notice my dehydration.
 In 2016, this study from the International Journal of Sports Nutrition and Exercise Metabolism found that 32% college athletes started training in a dehydrated state and almost 44% finished in one.